 Under the "special circumstances" area, students may receive points for unusual conditions/circumstances which have affected the student’s life in their high school years.
 Points can be awarded for post evacuation, a disability, a traumatic illness, rigorous high school the student has attended, chronic health problem, divorce or death in the immediate family, numerous high school transfers, etc. It is totally up to the judges to allocate any points in this area.

-In 2018, AFSA will award 31 Academic Merit scholarships and two honorable mentions.
-The Academic Merit applicants are divided randomly between the four panels (17-22 applicants per panel).
-After the students are individually scored by each judge, the four-person judging panel meets.
+In 2020, AFSA will award 30 Academic Merit scholarships.
+The Academic Merit applicants are divided randomly between the four panels (20-25 applicants per panel).
+After the students are individually scored by each judge, the five-person judging panel meets.
 The judges’ scores for each student are then summed.
-The five highest-ranking students from each panel become automatic winners (producing 20 winners from the four panels).
-Each panel also identifies the five students in the next highest scoring positions who then become finalists (producing 20 finalists) and one finalist for best essay.
-One judge from each of the four panels then meet to select 11 winners and two honorable mentions from the 20 finalists and to select the best essay winner.
-Those scoring the highest in the competition received “named” scholarships.
+The six highest-ranking students from each panel become automatic winners (producing 24 winners from the four panels).
+Each panel also identifies the four students in the next highest scoring positions who then become finalists (producing 16 finalists) and one finalist for best essay.
+The AFSA Scholarship Committee then meets to select 6 winners from the 16 finalists and to select the best essay winner.

-In 2018, AFSA will award one Art Merit scholarship and up to four honorable mentions.
-The Art Merit scoring follows the same general format of the Academic Merit scoring.
+In 2020, AFSA will award five Art Merit scholarships The Art Merit scoring follows the same general format of the Academic Merit scoring.
 However, standardized test scores and GPA's are not factored into the Art Merit scoring (other than to verify a 2.75 GPA) since this award was instituted to recognize students who excel in the arts but are not necessarily academically gifted.
 The Art Merit panel judges score individually the student's application and submitted art.
 Then the four-person judging panel meets as a group to review their scores.
 The scoring criteria used in 2018 will be:

 |Art Merit Scoring Criteria||Points|